Approximate Multiplication of Sparse Matrices with Limited Space: Introduction

 with $\ell=\widetilde{O}\left(\left(\sr(X)+\sr(Y)\right)/\epsilon^2\right)$ where $\sr(X)=\frac{\|X\|_F^2}{\|X\|^2}$ is the stable rank of $X$.

 However, their sketch size $\ell$ has a quadratic dependence on $1/\epsilon$, which means that a large sketch size is required to ensure a small approximation error.
-To improve the dependence on $1/\epsilon$, recent studies \citep{Qiaomin16,CoD17} have extended a deterministic matrix sketching technique called frequent directions (FD) \citep{Liberty2013,Ghashami2014,Ghashami2016} to AMM.
-Specifically, \citet{Qiaomin16} applied FD to $[X;Y]\in\mathbb{R}^{(m_x+m_y)\times n}$ to generate $B_X$ and $B_Y$ such that
+To improve the dependence on $1/\epsilon$, recent studies \cite{Qiaomin16,CoD17} have extended a deterministic matrix sketching technique called frequent directions (FD) \cite{Liberty2013,Ghashami2014,Ghashami2016} to AMM.
+Specifically, \citet{Qiaomin16} concatenated $X,Y$ vertically as $[X;Y]$, and applied FD to $[X;Y]\in\mathbb{R}^{(m_x+m_y)\times n}$ to generate $B_X$ and $B_Y$ such that

 which also requires the $O(n(m_x+m_y)\ell)$ time complexity and $O((m_x+m_y)\ell)$ space complexity.
 Furthermore, \citet{CoD17} proposed a new algorithm named as co-occuring directions (COD) with the $O((m_x+m_y)\ell)$ space complexity to generate $B_X$ and $B_Y$ such that